zain756/angularDemos/coursera-angular-js-master/README.md

 ##Node should be installed.Bower and gulp,json-server should be installed globally.
 ##To Run project, goto json server folder and run    json-server watch db.json
+--this is not running project . node modules are deleted for size...

 https://www.coursera.org/learn/angular-js